-Three of Bird’s video projects related to his research into contemporary aerial and satellite imaging technologies will be screened in the College of Design on Thursday, March 28, and Friday, March 29, in conjunction with his visit.
+Three of Bird’s video projects related to his research into contemporary aerial and satellite imaging technologies will be screened in the College of Design on Friday, March 29, in conjunction with his visit.
 They include:

 Dominion documents the western Canadian landscape as charted and commodified by two mapping machines: the 19th-century Dominion Land Survey and Google Earth.
 The project examines attempts to assert control over the Earth and its image, and their inevitable failures.